RuwanT/RuwanT.github.io/_pages/publications.md

 author_profile: true
 ---

+An up to date list of my publications is on my [google scholar page](https://scholar.google.com.au/citations?user=tJ2el8oAAAAJ&hl=en).
+This page contains the links to code and pre-print pdfs for some of the publications.

 ## 2022
 - Chuah, W., Tennakoon, R., Hoseinnezhad, R., Bab-Hadiashar, A. and Suter, D., "ITSA: An Information-Theoretic Approach to Automatic Shortcut Avoidance and Domain Generalization in Stereo Matching Networks".
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2022.
 [[Link]](https://openaccess.thecvf.com/content/CVPR2022/html/Chuah_ITSA_An_Information-Theoretic_Approach_to_Automatic_Shortcut_Avoidance_and_Domain_CVPR_2022_paper.html)[[Code]](https://github.com/waychin-weiqin/ITSA)